- Getting Around

 Please Ask First

 Sometimes hackers will set up a fake Wi-Fi network to attract unwitting public Wi-Fi users.
 The Pierce Transit public Wi-Fi network is named Pierce Transit.
 Accept no alternatives.
-If you have any questions ask the Bus Driver or look at literature on board.
-To identify you’ve logged into the correct network your first screen will require you to accept Pierce Transit terms of service.
+To identify you’ve logged into the correct network your first screen will require you to accept Pierce Transit's Terms of Service.
+When moving from one Pierce Transit bus to another, you will have to accept the Terms of Service again to reconnect to Wi-Fi.

 Suspicious Behavior is Cause for Alert